expertitpro/GilbertAlipuiearnings_code_challenge/README.md

 I tried not to go overboard on any aspect.
 I applied a little bootstrap css for some aesthetics, to round out the corners of the submit button and highlight the textfield as a required field, did basic Javascript validation to catch an empty textfield, and additional tests on the server-side, to block processing if for some reason Javascript is disabled and to ensure no unacceptable parameters or empty submissions get through, to avoid the dreaded division by zero!

-Once the client-side validation is completed successfully, and Ajax call is made to the controller to perform the position salary search.
+Once the client-side validation is completed successfully, an Ajax call is made to the controller to perform the position salary search.

 Naturally, I am open to working with Ruby on Rails, and GO so it would be interesting to compare the level of effort between Ruby and PHP.